-This course is the second of a two-module sequence in Building Technology (6121, 6122) and constitutes part of the core curriculum in architecture.
+This course is the second of a two-module sequence in Building Technology (6121, 6122) and constitutes part of the core curriculum in architecture as well as MDes Energy and Environments.

 The objective of the course is to continue the study of environmental considerations in architectural design.